hechaoli/rocket_io/README.md

 solved by future work.

 * The rocket executor is single-threaded.
 In other words, all fibers run on a single thread.
-As a result, not all CPU cores are utilized.
+As a result, not all CPU cores are utilized and the executor is not thread-safe.
 * Each task submitted to the executor could have a return value.
 But currently there is no way to retrieve the value yet.
 * The only supported asynchronous I/O engine for now is `io_uring`.
 Other